chamindac/terraform_samples/blue-green/aksrgsample/ReadMe.md

 - `green_deploy`: Should set intial value to `false` for fresh deployment or `true` if blue cluster is existing.
 - `green_golive`: Should set intial value to `true` for fresh deployment or `false` if blue cluster is existing.
 - `current_k8s`: Should set as empty value for fresh deployment or set as current blue cluster k8s version if blue cluster is existing.
-- `app_deploy_culster`: Should set as empty value for fresh deployment or set as current blue cluster name if blue cluster is existing.
+- `app_deploy_cluster`: Should set as empty value for fresh deployment or set as current blue cluster name if blue cluster is existing.

 Pipeline should update the value as specified in below phases for all above variables.
 After intial setup **no manual changes should be done** to above pipeline variables.